saltstack/salt-analytics-framework/demo/radio/RADIO.md

 ### Showcase Extensibility

-Take note of the ``data`` field that is being dumped with the logs collector.
+Take note of the ``drain_result`` field that is being dumped with the logs collector.
-Let's say we only want the parsing results, and we want to remove the field from the event.
+Let's say we only want raw log results, and we want to remove the field ``drain_result`` from the event.
-Currently there is no built in way to do this, but we can easily write an extension using ``create-salt-extension`` from the pip-installable ``salt-extension``
+Currently there is no built-in way to do this, but we can easily write an extension using ``create-salt-extension`` from the pip-installable ``salt-extension``

 First, let's stop the minion for now like we did before.
 Then, we can show the file contents of the extension by